- 1 Diabetes in brief

 Gestational diabetes is a condition in which the blood glucose levels of a woman become high during pregnancy.

-The organ pancreas releases the hormone, insulin, which regulates the sugar level of your blood.
-During pregnancy, the placenta produces hormones that help to build up glucose in your body.
+During pregnancy, the placenta produces hormones that help to build up glucose in the body.
 If the body is unable to produce sufficient insulin to handle this condition, the blood sugar levels begin to rise.
 This finally leads to gestational diabetes.

 Factors that lead to Diabetes

-A person is more likely to get diagnosed with diabetes if he/she has:
+A person is more likely to be diagnosed with diabetes if he/she has:

 - Insulin resistance – With insulin resistance, the body cells don’t respond to insulin effectively.
 Due to this, glucose can’t move to cells and starts building up in the blood.

 - Sedentary lifestyle – Inactive lifestyle without enough exercise leads to weight gain and health risks like diabetes, high blood pressure, and heart disease.